habi/acinar-analysis-manuscript/manuscript.md

 ### The functional lung units

-Pulmonary acini represent the gas-exchanging units of the bronchial tree and are deﬁned as the airways distal of the terminal bronchioles (6).
+Pulmonary acini represent the gas-exchanging units of the bronchial tree and are defined as the airways distal of the terminal bronchioles (6).
 In humans, the acini contain approximately four generations of respiratory bronchioles before reaching the alveolar ducts.
 The alveolar ducts start at the so-called bronchioalveolar duct junction (BADJ) where the lining of the inner airway surface abruptly changes